-The first step is to call or e-mail our patient care consultant, Noelia Fedi, and request a preliminary Phone Consultation with Dr. Gupta.
+The first step is to call or email our patient care consultant, Noelia Fedi, and request a preliminary phone consultation with a surgeon.

 Our patient care coordinator will provide you with the specific forms you need to fill out before your visit.
 For more information, please contact our patient coordinator at (310) 657-0123.

-Many patients have already seen a physician prior to consultation with Dr. Gupta.
+Many patients have already seen a physician prior to consultation with us.
 If this is the case, please ask your doctor for a video of your examination.
 This is not always possible but if you are able to obtain a video, your phone consultation is much more efficient.

-Dr. Gupta will review your history, physical exam, films and videos.
-Dr. Gupta will then discuss all your options with you, and together you will come up with a customized treatment plan.
+We will review your history, physical exam, films and videos.
+Your doctor will then discuss all your options with you, and together you will come up with a customized treatment plan.
 You will then be contacted by our Patient Care Consultant who will discuss pre-operative care, costs, recovery, local accommodations and will answer any questions related to your procedure(s).

 Once you have decided to proceed, we will reserve your surgery date.